 - a.
 The inspection date; - b.
 Names and titles of personnel making the inspection; - c.
-A summary of the inspection findings, covering at a minimum the observations made in accordance with section 9.1.6.; - d.
-If inspecting the site at the frequency specified in section 9.1.2.b., section 9.1.3., or section 9.1.4., and have conducted an inspection because of rainfall measuring 0.25 inches or greater, the permittee shall include the applicable rain gauge or weather station readings that triggered the inspection; and
+A summary of the inspection findings, covering at a minimum the observations made in accordance with section 9.1.6., including any problems found during the inspection that make it necessary to perform routine maintenance pursuant to section 5.1.1.4.2.1. or corrective actions pursuant to section 10. - d.
+If inspecting the site at the frequency specified in section 9.1.2.b., section 9.1.3., or section 9.1.4., and the permittee conducted an inspection because of a storm event that produced rainfall measuring 0.25 inches or more within a 24-hour period, the permittee shall include the applicable rain gauge or weather station readings that triggered the inspection.
+Similarly, if the permittee conducted an inspection because of a snowmelt discharge from a storm event that produced 3.25 inches or more of snow within a 24-hour period, the permittee must include any measurements taken of snowfall at the site, or weather station information that triggered the inspection; and